radishmouse/react-wizard-duel/README.md

 If fitler out player1 if we're selecting player2.

 Improvement: my WizardForm could probably just rely on `useEffect()` for setting state from props.
 I probably don't need the whole `initialData` thing.

+Implements a Winner component to show after a random number of turns.
+Also needed a reset button (in addition to resetting if we got a fresh set of players).
+Reset needs to be called from `useEffect()` if we get new players.